Duchy of Pomerania: Hanseatic towns

 The towns of Pomerania that had joined the Hanseatic League acted independently from the duchy, and sometimes opposed the dukes' interest.
-The most powerful towns were Stralsund, Greifswald, and Stettin, but also Demmin, Anklam and Kolberg.
+The most powerful towns were Stralsund, Greifswald, and Stettin (Szczecin), but also Demmin, Anklam and Kolberg (Kołobrzeg).
 Before the Treaty of Stralsund in 1370, and during the reign of Eric of Pomerania, the Hanseatic towns were in a state of war with Denmark for hegemony in the Baltic Sea.

 Parts of the Pomeranian nobility were engaged in piracy against Hanseatic vessels.
 Barnim VI of Pomerania-Wolgast did not only engage in piracy himself, he is also known for providing refuge and hideouts for the Likedeeler pirate organisation.

 The relation between the towns and the nobility throughout the Middle Ages ranged from alliances and support (Landfrieden) to cabalism, banditry and outright warfare.

 Pomerania-Demmin and Pomerania-Stettin (1155–1264)

-In 1155, the duchy was partitioned in Pomerania-Demmin and Pomerania-Stettin.
+In 1155, the duchy was partitioned in Pomerania-Demmin and Pomerania-Stettin (Szczecin).
 With short interruptions, this division lasted until 1264.

 Wartislaw I was murdered between 1134 and 1148 in Stolpe.
 His brother, Ratibor I of Schlawe-Stolp, founded Stolpe Abbey near this site and ruled Wartislaw's realm in place of his minor nephews, Bogislaw I and Casimir I. Ratibor died in 1155, and Wartislaw's sons agreed to co-rule the duchy from their residences Demmin (Casimir) and Stettin (Bogislaw).
-Except for the terra Kolberg, which was ruled as a co-dominion, they partitioned the duchy with Pomerania-Demmin comprising the upper Peene, Tollense, Dievenow and Rega areas, and Pomerania-Stettin comprising the Oder, Ihna and lower Peene areas.
+Except for the terra Kołobrzeg, which was ruled as a co-dominion, they partitioned the duchy with Pomerania-Demmin comprising the upper Peene, Tollense, Dievenow (Dziwnów) and Rega areas, and Pomerania-Stettin comprising the Oder, Ina and lower Peene areas.
 When Casimir I died in 1180, Bogislaw became the sole duke.
 Bogislaw I took his duchy as a fief from the Holy Roman Emperor Frederick I (Barbarossa) in 1181, and from the Danish king Canute VI in 1185.

 When he died in 1187, his two sons Casimir II and Bogislaw II were still minors, and Stettin castellan Wartislaw (II) ruled in their place.
 Danish pressure resulted in Wartislaw's replacement by Rugian prince Jaromar I, a Danish vassal, in 1189.
 The Principality of Rügen was extended southward on the expense of Pomerania-Demmin.
 When Casimir II and Bogislaw II died in 1219 and 1220, respectively, their respective sons Wartislaw III (Pomerania-Demmin) and Barnim I (Pomerania-Stettin) were still minors.
 Wartislaw's mother Ingardis of Denmark thus ruled until Wartislaw was able to rule Pomerania-Demmin on his own in 1225, and Barnim, in theory duke since 1220, practically started his reign in Pomerania-Stettin only in 1233.
 Pomerania-Demmin lost her southern and western areas to Brandenburg, and the remainder came under Barnim's rule after Wartislaw died in 1264.